Preparing For Cooling Start-Up

 Inventory Your Chemicals

 Lastly, do you have the start-up chemicals you’ll need when you bring the system on-line?
-Check your quantities of passivator, biocide, and inhibitor/cleaner.
+Check your quantities of scale and corrosion inhibitor and biocides.
 Now is the time to check your supply cabinet and get chemicals and test chemicals on site so you are ready to roll.

 Your Chemtex water treatment expert can be a valuable resource as you prepare to bring your cooling system back online after a long winter rest.
 Please reach out to us with any questions, we’re here to help!